Sunny Afternoon

-"Sunny Afternoon" is a song by the Kinks, written by chief songwriter Ray Davies.
-The track later featured on the Face to Face album as well as being the title track for their 1967 compilation album.
-Like its contemporary "Taxman" by the Beatles, the song references the high levels of progressive tax taken by the British Labour government of Harold Wilson.
+"Sunny Afternoon" is a song by the Kinks, written by Ray Davies and released as a single in June 1966.
+The track was included on the Face to Face album released in late October, and served as the title track for a 1967 compilation album.
+Like its contemporary "Taxman" by the Beatles, the song references the high levels of progressive tax taken by the British Labour government of Harold Wilson, although it does so through the lens of an unsympathetic aristocrat bemoaning the loss of his vast unearned wealth.
 Its strong music hall flavour and lyrical focus was part of a stylistic departure for the band (begun with 1965's "A Well Respected Man"), which had risen to fame in 1964–65 with a series of hard-driving, power-chord rock hits.

 Background

-"Sunny Afternoon" was first written in Ray Davies' house when he was ill.
+"Sunny Afternoon" was written in Ray Davies' house when he was ill.
+He recalled:

-Davies said of the song's lyrics, "The only way I could interpret how I felt was through a dusty, fallen aristocrat who had come from old money as opposed to the wealth I had created for myself."
+Davies used the song's narrator to reflect on his own situation in the song's lyrics: "The only way I could interpret how I felt was through a dusty, fallen aristocrat who had come from old money as opposed to the wealth I had created for myself."
 In order to prevent the listener from sympathizing with the song's protagonist, Davies said, "I turned him into a scoundrel who fought with his girlfriend after a night of drunkenness and cruelty."

-Davies said of the song as well as its recording:
+Davies explained of the circumstances in which the song was written and recorded:

 Release and reception

-Released as a single on 3 June 1966, it went to No. 1 on the UK Singles Chart on 7 July 1966, remaining there for two weeks.
-The track also went to No. 1 in Ireland on 14 July 1966.
-In America, it peaked at No. 14 on the Billboard Hot 100 pop singles chart early autumn 1966.
+Released as a single on 3 June 1966, "Sunny Afternoon" went to number one on the UK Singles Chart on 7 July 1966, remaining there for two weeks.
+The track also went to number one in Ireland on 14 July 1966.
+In America, it peaked at number 14 on the Billboard Hot 100 pop singles chart early autumn 1966.
 The promotional video for the single featured the band performing in a cold, snowy environment.

+In a 1995 interview, Ray Davies recalled being surprised at the song's broad appeal, stating, "'Sunny Afternoon', I remember the record coming out and I walked into a British Legion or a pub.
+I thought I was in a British Legion.
+All these people, old soldiers and things, singing it.
+I was 23 years old.
+I said, 'Wow, all these old people really like it.'
+And this old guy came up and said, 'You young guys ... this is the sort of music we can relate to!'
+I thought, Wow, this is it, it's the end (laughs)."